<interpreter> <scriptfile>

 print('var is less than 10')

-(note spelling diff) behaves exactly as if
+elif (note spelling diff) behaves exactly as if does.

-statement can compare anything, as in PowerShellPowerShell
+MUST follow if block and is NOT indentedelif statement followed by colon (:)elif statement can compare anything, as in PowerShellPowerShell

 $MyVar = $false